formix/RetroZ/README.md

 interrupt priority (which should be the case wi no other interrupt enabled IO device connected) set the jumper on the first position (INT0\*).

-### Power Switch
-I totally hate when a device is always on without any physical way to turn it off (aka the great Raspberry PI family).
-But I still don't know what kind of switch I would like to have so the current version of the board have a simple two pin header (J7) that should be jumped by default to power the board.
-This solution gives enough flexibility for now.